coolamit/ig-syntax-hiliter/readme.txt

 == Upgrade Notice ==

-= 4.2 =
+= 4.3 =
-This version fixes the bug due to which shorthand tags for all included languages and user added languages did not work.
+This version fixes a bug in v4.2 which caused unwanted snipping of language names when building language file name cache.